 What we love about PPC for small businesses is the fact that we can monitor the campaigns instantly and switch out what is not working.
 This is especially true when it comes to PPC for small businesses who don’t have thousands of dollars to spend each month.

 Even with a limited budget, you can target specific keywords and show your ads to the target audience that matters.
 Spend your money where it matters most.
-Because these things are done in real time, you can instantly know which campaigns are not performing and pause them to avoid wasting ad dollars on keywords that may not be converting.
+Because these things are done in real-time, you can instantly know which campaigns are not performing and pause them to avoid wasting ad dollars on keywords that may not be converting.

 These are the three basic steps that you need to follow in order to add value to your small business PPC campaign.
-Next, we want to highlight 10 easy ideas for PPC for small businesses that will help you up your game and get more bang for your buck.
+Next, we want to highlight 10 easy ideas for PPC for small businesses that will help you up to your game and get more bang for your buck.

 10 Easy Ideas to Win the Small Business PPC Battle

 If you’re a small business owner, chances are you have a limited budget to spend on PPC advertising.
 Or you’re extremely busy, so efficiently maintaining the health of your campaigns can be difficult.
-Which is why we have put some effort into briefly summarizing 10 of our top small business PPC ideas that will help save you time and money.
+This is why we have put some effort into briefly summarizing 10 of our top small business PPC ideas that will help save you time and money.

 1) Look at Search Term Reports

 This is a great feature in the PPC advertising platform that lets you see the exact search terms people are typing when your ad shows.